SteveAmor/website-main/README.md

 The website will be generated in the `build` directory.

-If you wish to set the site live the [https://github.com/CornwallTechJam/cornwalltechjam.github.io](live site repository) needs to be updated.
+If you wish to set the site live the [live site repository](https://github.com/CornwallTechJam/cornwalltechjam.github.io) needs to be updated.
 For example:

 ~~~~
 $ rsync --dry-run -avc \